jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (1) The Commissioner may make an assessment for a reporting platform operator of the amount of a penalty under section 142J(1) to (5) that, in the Commissioner’s opinion, ought to be imposed, and the operator is liable to pay the penalty assessed.
 (2) The Commissioner may make an assessment for a seller operating on a digital platform of a reporting platform operator of the amount of a penalty under section 142K that, in the Commissioner’s opinion, ought to be imposed, and the seller is liable to pay the penalty assessed.
 (3) Despite subsections (1) and (2), this section does not apply in so far as the operator or seller, as applicable, establishes in proceedings challenging the assessment that the assessment is excessive or that the operator or seller, as applicable, is not chargeable with the penalty.

+### 94E Assessment of penalties related to crypto-asset reporting framework
+(1) The Commissioner may make an assessment of the amount of a penalty under sections 142L and 142M that, in the Commissioner’s opinion, ought to be imposed on a person, and the person is liable to pay the penalty assessed.
+(2) This section does not apply to the extent to which the person establishes in proceedings challenging the assessment that the assessment is excessive or that they are not chargeable with the penalty.

 ### 95 Assessment of withdrawal tax
 [Repealed]